Provide optimal shading

 - Provide shading on all bedroom windows in all dwelling units within the building(s).

-- Ensure shades can be controlled by occupants through one of the following methods:
+- can be controlled by occupants through one of the following methods:

 - adjustable louver system